Macon, Georgia

 The Architecture

 Macon is so known for its architecture that it has been called “a textbook of historic architecture”.
 It has 15 historic districts and over 6,000 historic buildings all listed on the National Register of Historic Places.
 There are so many architectural styles in Macon including: Gothic, Romanesque, Victorian, Neoclassical Revival, Beau Arts, Queen Anne, Italianate, Craftsmen, Tudor Revival, Art Deco, Moderne and another half dozen more.
-What’s amazing about Macon is that you don’t just visit the historic district, the entire city is basically a historic district.
-Here, you live amongst the history and that gives the city a feeling of substance and strength other cities this small don’t typically bring. http://www.historicmacon.org/macons-historic-districts
+What’s amazing about Macon is that you don’t just visit the historic district, the entire city is a historic district.
+Here, you live amongst the history, giving the city a feeling of substance and strength other cities this small don’t typically bring.

-Macon has suffered through some extremely tough years when it wasn’t clear the city would make it back to being a place of growth and positive energy.
+Macon has suffered through some extremely tough years when it wasn’t clear the city would rise to being a place of growth and positive energy.
 That comeback isn’t complete and so the city still holds a negative reputation that hurts housing prices and can cause those who review the city from afar or who lived here in the past to knock it around.
-If you move here you have to have some thick skin to take the hits.
+If you move here, you must have some thick skin to take the hits and judge the emerging Macon for yourself.

 Macon is heavily music-oriented.
 R&B and Southern Rock have a rich history here with the Allman Brothers among the world class artists who came from and recorded here.
 That music-centricity remains with plenty of festivals and live music venues offering entertainment year round.
 It also has an annual Cherry Blossom festival that celebrates what is reputed to be more cherry blossom trees than even Washington D.C.
 The Downtown area is the source of the music and festival and event culture but just as much the area is known for an active outdoor lifestyle as well.
 Amerson River Park has 180 acres of upland forest and 7 miles of trails that overlook the beautiful Ocmulgee River.
 You can hike canoe, kayak and explore the wetlands through this and other parks all within the city limits.